verbosemode/netcliparsers/README.rst

 This will become a library of parsers based on `pyparsing <http://pyparsing.wikispaces.com/>`_ for parsing screen scraped CLI text output from network devices.

+**NOT PRODUCTION READY**, yet.
+Please be aware, that data returned by parsers might change from one commit to the other at the moment.
+As soon as tests are in place and I have more parsers ready, I'll try to keep the interfaces and return data stable.

 Usage Examples
 --------------